More than just a job.

 Wednesday to Friday; 0800-1600

 What we do

 BC Women's Hospital & Health Centre (BCW) is dedicated to improving the health of women, newborns and families through a comprehensive range of services, research and education.

 BCW is part of the Provincial Health Services Authority (PHSA).

 The Provincial Health Services Authority (PHSA) plans, manages and evaluates specialized health services with the BC health authorities to provide equitable and cost-effective health care for people throughout the province.
 Our values reflect our commitment to excellence and include: Respect people – Be compassionate – Dare to innovate – Cultivate partnerships – Serve with purpose.

 Learn more about PHSA and our programs: jobs.phsa.ca/programs-and-services

-PHSA is committed to employment equity, encouraging all qualified individuals to apply.
+PHSA and BCW are committed to employment equity, encouraging all qualified individuals to apply.
 We recognize that our ability to provide the best care for our diverse patient populations relies on a rich diversity of skills, knowledge, background and experience, and value a safe, inclusive and welcoming environment.